Does Google See Your Web Pages As Keyword Relevant? Here’s How To Find Out!

 Is an Overhaul Necessary?

 If you did not rank for many related terms, then your next steps are somewhat similar to tweaking.
 However, you will simply need to do so with more intensity.
 An overhaul will be necessary due to the fact that Google is not seeing your web pages as relevant to the keyword or topic.
 What this means is that the process will be more expensive and the results will take longer to appear.
 If you do not currently have the time or budget for something like this, then it may be wise to consider approaching a new target keyword.

 Taking a Look at Costs

 The first situation could be costly, depending on your location and just how much work is involved due to the fact that you were not ranking for relevant terms.
-Campaigning would likely take up to a year in order for you to obtain the results that you are hoping for.
+Campaigning would likely take months in order to obtain the results that you are hoping for.
 Developing an SEO strategy is important.

 The second situation woud be less expensive (but you still need to budget accordingly), depending on your location and the amount of work involved since you did rank for some relevant terms.
 Campaigning would take less time – only a few months – in order to achieve ideal results.